dspinellis/git-issue/README.md

 Thus, adding export capabilities would complete the round-trip integration between `git-issue` and *GitHub*, and pave the way to wider adoption.
 The same argument can be made with *GitLab*, for which neither export nor import capability is currently supported.
 This proposal aims to add import and import/export functionality for GitHub and GitLab respectively.

 # Timeline
-## May 7-May 26 (before coding starts)
+## ~~May 7-May 26 (before coding starts)~~ :heavy_check_mark:
-- Familiarize with the existing codebase and in particular with the current GitHub import implementation.
+- Familiarize with the existing codebase and in particular with the current GitHub import implementation. :heavy_check_mark:
-- Familiarize with the GitHub/GitLab API, as well as the HTTP REST model, which both utilize.
+- Familiarize with the GitHub/GitLab API, as well as the HTTP REST model, which both utilize. :heavy_check_mark:
-- Engage with the project’s community, by participating in discussions about the proposed features and taking the feedback into consideration for the rest of the program.
+- Engage with the project’s community, by participating in discussions about the proposed features and taking the feedback into consideration for the rest of the program. :heavy_check_mark:
-## May 27-June 5 (coding period begins)
+## May 27-June 5 (coding period begins) :timer_clock:
-- Add time tracking and weight attributes to git-issue
+- Add time tracking and weight attributes to git-issue :heavy_check_mark: [new_attributes branch](https://github.com/eellak/gsoc2019-git-issue/tree/new_attributes)
-- Write automated tests and documentation on the new attributes
+- Write automated tests and documentation on the new attributes :timer_clock:
 ## June 6-June 17
 - Implement issue exporting to GitHub
 - Test and debug(through both the existing automated testing system and manual tests) both import and export functionality